 Problem solving, algorithm development, and data and procedural abstraction with an emphasis on developing scientific applications.
 Taught using Java and other appropriate technologies.
 Includes a formal laboratory section using program development tools.
 Students may not receive credit for both CSCI 181 and 182.
-No credit given to students who have credit for CSCI 201.
 Fall and Spring.